whizzml/examples/readme.md

 - `clean-dataset` Scripts and library for cleaning up a dataset.
 - `boruta` Script for feature selection using the Boruta algorithm.
-- `cluster-classification` Script that determines which input fields are most important for differentiating between clusters
+- `cluster-classification` Script that determines which input fields are most important for differentiating between clusters.
+- `anomaly-benchmarking` Script that takes any dataset (classification or regression) and turns it into a binary classification problem with the two classes "normal" and "anomalous".

 ## Compiling packages and running tests